Oklahoma Governor ends federal unemployment early, offers return to work incentive

 The Democrat from Oklahoma City is pointing to the more than 10,000 new jobs in the marijuana industry alone.
 He says unemployment numbers in Oklahoma are below the national average and not much higher than pre-COVID levels.

-“I think this is more of a common agenda across Republican led states, where they want to cut unemployment benefits to soon,” said Dollens.
+“I think this is more of a common agenda across Republican led states, where they want to cut unemployment benefits too soon,” said Dollens.

 Dollens say it’s up to employers to motivate Oklahomans with better job offers.
 Business leaders firing back.